Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 ### :weapon-prop-reach:{ .lg } Reach
 This weapon adds 5 feet to your reach when you attack with it.
 This property also determines your reach for opportunity attacks with a reach weapon.
 ### :weapon-prop-reload:{ .lg } Reload
 This weapon can be used to make a number of attacks before it must be reloaded.
 If you are proficient with the weapon, reloading it takes a :rsc-bonus-action:**Bonus Action**; otherwise, reloading it takes an :rsc-action:**Action**.
-Some weapons require an action or longer to reload, even if you have proficiency, which is specified in the Reload property.
+Some weapons require an :rsc-action:**Action** or longer to reload, even if you have proficiency, which is specified in the Reload property.
 If reloading a weapon requires longer than one action, the weapon can't be used to make attacks until reloading is finished.
 ### :weapon-prop-scatter:{ .lg } Scatter
 If you make an attack against a target that is within half this weapon’s normal range, you deal the damage value listed in parenthesis instead of the weapon’s normal damage dice.
 ### :weapon-prop-sighted:{ .lg } Sighted